apratimshaw/flag-picker-ws/README.md

   - filter by continent
   - filter by country
   - test the search function for various inputs
   - enable audit trail for data changes
+  - enable metrics for services

 # Governing Principles